ycs77/headlessui-float-docs/src/react/composable-mode.md

 ## Dialog mode

 The mode for positioning dialog around a reference element is designed by integrating the dialog box, which can be positioned around a reference element.
-This mode uses **composable mode** and off the `transform`.
+This mode uses **composable mode**.
 If `<Transition>` is used, you also need to enable `transitionChild` on `<Float.Content>` and use `<Transition.Child>` from Headless UI to set the transition.

 Note that in dialog, `<Float.Content>` needs to be set to `as={Fragment}`, and the first element inside it must be `<Dialog.Panel>`.